ever-co/ever-gauzy/README.md

 ## 💡 What's New

-We released [Ever Gauzy Teams](https://github.com/ever-co/ever-gauzy-teams) platform for Work & Project Management, see <https://github.com/ever-co/ever-gauzy-teams>.
+We released [Ever Gauzy Teams](https://github.com/ever-co/ever-gauzy-teams) platform for Work & Project Management.
+Please check <https://github.com/ever-co/ever-gauzy-teams> and make it ⭐ on GitHub!
-Built with React / ReactNative stack and connects to headless Ever Gauzy Platform APIs.
+It's built with React / ReactNative stack and connects to headless Ever Gauzy Platform APIs.

-## ⭐️ What is it
+## 🌟 What is it

 [Ever® Gauzy™][uri_gauzy] - **Open-Source Business Management Platform** for On-Demand and Sharing Economies.